eden-brekke/reading-notes/code-401/class-01.md

 # Reading

+Welcome to Python 401!
+This will talk about the course as a whole.
+Big O Notation and some tips about python as a language.

 [Pain and Suffering](https://codefellows.github.io/code-401-python-guide/curriculum/class-01/notes/pain_suffering)

 The price of taking Code 401 which is 2 years worth of knowledge from a university is: pain :)